axlevxa/riso-instant-proofer/README.md

 ### Change the style
 Open file `css/style.css`.
 Towards the top you will see a series of variables defining key colors of the interface.
 Change these values to whatever you want.

+Ink colors are listed in `style.css`; when you add an ink color make sure to add a corresponding style.

 ### Edit message shown in explainer section
 Open file `index.html`.
 You will see this text in the HTML and can edit it.

 ### Misc.
-To allow preview of more or less than 4 layers, edit file `index.html`.
+To allow preview of a different number than 4 layers, edit file `index.html`.
 Find the line `<template x-for="qty in 4">` and change 4 to your desired number of inks which can be previewed at one time.
 (Note, you also need to change `initializeCanvases()` function in `main.js` to create extra canvases)

 To change the default orientation of the canvas, set variable `orientationLandscape` to `false` (in file `js/main.js`).